Kitchen

 2. Because of how the snake is shaped, it won’t snag clogs or items as it passes by them through the drain.

 3. Work the snake through the drain.
-Careful not to damage your drain trap or pipes.
+Be careful not to damage your drain trap or pipes.
 You’ll likely have to wiggle and jiggle the snake to move it around the trap and any bends in the drain.

 4. Move slow and steady, and don’t be afraid to pull the snake back slightly if you think it gets caught.